YouEclipse/waka-box-go/README.md

 1. Create a WakaTime account (https://wakatime.com/signup)
 1. In your WakaTime profile settings (https://wakatime.com/settings/profile) ensure `Display coding activity publicly` and `Display languages, editors, operating systems publicly` are checked.
 1. In your account settings, copy the existing WakaTime API Key (https://wakatime.com/settings/api-key)

-### 🚀 Project setup

-1. Fork this repo
 1. For updating a markdown file，add comments to the place where you want to update in the markdown file.
    ```markdown
     <!-- waka-box start -->
     <!-- waka-box end -->
    ```

+### 🚀 Project setup

+1. Fork this repo

 1. Edit the [environment variable](https://github.com/YouEclipse/waka-box-go/actions/runs/126970182/workflow#L17-L19) in `.github/workflows/schedule.yml`:

-   > For updating github profile README,you can follow [waka-box.yml](https://github.com/YouEclipse/YouEclipse/blob/master/.github/workflows/waka-box.yml) in [YouEclipse](https://github.com/YouEclipse/YouEclipse) to create a Action in your README repo.
+   > For updating github profile README,you can follow [waka-box.yml](https://github.com/YouEclipse/YouEclipse/blob/master/.github/workflows/waka-box.yml) in [YouEclipse](https://github.com/YouEclipse/YouEclipse) to create a Action in your README repo.Remember it's unsafe to use token with **`repo`** scope for updating the repo, waka-box update the profile repo using git command in Github Action instead of using github API.

    - **UPDATE_OPTION:** Default is `GIST`.For only update a markdown file ,set to`MARKDOWN`,and ignore environment variables with prefix **GIST\_** below.Set to `GIST_AND_MARKDOWN` updates both the gist and the markdown file.
    - **MARKDOWN_FILE:** The filename for the markdown file.